 - Place the yufka sheets on the kitchen top and cut them into 8 triangles.
 You should have 24 triangles altogether.

 - Take one of the triangles and drizzle 1-1 ½ tablespoon of the sauce.
 Use a brush to spread it evenly.

-- Cover the triangle with another piece of triangle pastry, drizzle with more sauce.
+- Cover the triangle with another piece of triangle pastry, and drizzle with more sauce.

-- Put 1 ½ to 2 tablespoon of the spinach and feta filling on the large side of the triangle, leaving 2 centimeters on each side.
+- Put 1 ½ to 2 tablespoon of the spinach and feta filling on the large side of the triangle, leaving 2 centimetres on each side.